sitoolkit/sit-bt/README.md

 ```
-mvn sit-bt:translate -Dmode=ja2en -Dtarget=README_ja.md->README.md
+mvn sit-bt:translate -Dmode=ja2en -Dtarget=README_ja.md:README.md
 ```

-### Bug Reports, Feature Requests
+### bug reports, feature requests

-If you have any bugs or feature requests related to the Batch Translator, please refer to the GitHub project's Issues (Issue to https://github.com/sitoolkit/sit-bt/issues)).
+If you have a bug or feature request related to the Batch Translator, please issue an issue to https://github.com/sitoolkit/sit-bt/issues).

-## License
+## license

-The Batch Translator is published in Apache Lisence 2.0.
+The Batch Translator is exposed at Apache Lisence 2.0.